note35/sinon/docs/Matchers.rst

 Matchers
 ========

-Matchers allow to be either more fuzzy or more specific about the expected value.
-Matchers can be passed as arguments to spy.calledWith and the corresponding sinon.assert functions. *Generally, there is no need to use Matcher directly.*
+Matchers allow the parameter to be either more vague or more specific about the expected value.
+Matchers can be passed as arguments to spy.called with the corresponding sinon.assert functions. *Generally, there is no need to use Matcher directly.*

 => stub.withArgs, spy.returned is not supported